tatianegercina/FinTech/01-Lesson-Plans/05-APIs/1/LessonPlan.md

 * Convey what's happening in each GIF.

-  1. Actions are recorded
+  1. Actions are recorded using the Chrome extension

-  2. Actions and requests are executed

-  3. Action and request output is reviewed
+  2. Data is fetched with the WraAPI Builder.

 * The WrapAPI could be used to submit Quandl API requests via a web browser as well.
 WrapAPI could automate the process of copying and pasting the request URL into the browser.